Multi-plasmon effects and plasmon satellites in photoemission from nanostructures: Discussion

 In summary, we have theoretically demonstrated that localized plasmon resonances can produce spectrally narrow and relatively intense satellites in core-level photoemission spectra from nanostructures.
 We base these results on a nonperturbative quantum-mechanical theoretical formalism that extends previous methods used in electron microscope spectroscopies~\cite{paper228,LKB1970,paper339}.

 The plasmon-corrected photoemission spectra exhibit a Poissonian distribution of plasmon satellites in the absence of pumping, described by a single parameter $\betaPE$ that captures the interaction of the core-hole--photoelectron complex with the single-plasmon field.
 The particle geometry has a strong effect on the resulting intensities, as captured by universal curves for the $|\betaPE|^2/|\Delta_0|^2$ ratio as a function of the dimensionless parameter $a=\omega_0 R/v$.
-This constitutes a practical and important result because, for a given particle morphology, a single value of $|\betaPE|^2$ applies to any particle size and composition, provided that $\Delta_0 = e\phi_{\mathrm{p}}(\mathbf{r}_0)/(\hbar\omega_0)$ is known, thereby facilitating the computation and modeling of plasmon satellites in photoemission from plasmonic nanostructures.
-In addition, we have found that two-dimensional nanoislands lead to particularly intense multi-plasmon satellite peaks due to their ability to confine the mode field distribution down to extremely subwavelength volumes.
-Furthermore, we have shown that when the plasmon field is populated prior to photoemission by means of on-resonant illumination, energy-gain satellites are predicted in the spectra, which undergo a complex evolution as a function of pumping intensity, suggesting the possibility of studying plasmon dynamics in a pump--probe fashion in which the probe is provided by the x-ray exciting the core level.
+This constitutes a practical and important result because, for a given particle morphology, $|\betaPE|^2$ can be determined for any particle size and composition, provided that $\Delta_0 = e\phi_{\mathrm{p}}(\mathbf{r}_0)/(\hbar\omega_0)$ is known, thereby facilitating the computation and modeling of plasmon satellites in photoemission from plasmonic nanostructures.
+In addition, we find that two-dimensional nanoislands lead to particularly intense multi-plasmon satellite peaks due to their ability to confine the mode field distribution down to extremely subwavelength volumes.
+Furthermore, we predict that, when the plasmon field is populated prior to photoemission by using resonant illumination, energy-gain satellites show up in the spectra, which undergo a complex evolution as a function of pumping intensity, suggesting new possibilities for studying plasmon dynamics in a pump--probe fashion in which the probe is provided by the x-ray exciting the core level and the ensuing photoelectron.
+For example, controlling the delay between the optical pump and the x-ray triggering photoemission could grant us access to time-resolved plasmon dynamics.
+More generally, targeting different core levels and/or LSP resonances could be leveraged to probe the underpinning ultrafast plasmon dynamics at different time scales, since the electron--plasmon \emph{effective} interaction time, $\sim L_\mathrm{p}/v$, depends both on the photoelectron escape velocity $v$ and on the extension of the LSP near-field $L_\mathrm{p}$.